 Recovery is an important factor in this process.
-If you do not take the proper time to recover from your surgery, additional strain on your other vertebrae can cause the rest of your back to suffer.
+If you do not take the proper time to recover from your spinal fusion surgery, additional strain on your other vertebrae can cause the rest of your back to suffer.

 Depending on the extent of the problem and surgery, you may be in the hospital after surgery anywhere from a few hours to a few days.
-The amount of pain after surgery is very subjective and depends on both the surgery itself and the patient.
+The amount of pain after the procedure is very subjective and depends on both the surgery itself and the patient.

-It is important after fusion surgery to avoid too much bending or twisting of either the neck or back (depending on the area you had surgery).
+It is important after spinal fusion surgery to avoid too much bending or twisting of either the neck or back (depending on the area you had surgery).
 Your doctor may suggest using a brace to keep your spine well-aligned.